 To clear cabinet space, get rid of expired items.
 Start by removing all dried goods, oils, and spices from your drawers and cupboards.
 Place any items with past “best by” dates in a pile.
 Do the same with your fridge, then discard them.
 While expired spices aren’t necessarily harmful, they do lose flavor over time.
 You’ll also want to rid your medicine cabinet of expired prescriptions, or ones you no longer use.
 Not sure what to do with them?
-Many of our pharmacies have collection kiosks where you can safely drop off unwanted medications.
-Check out our online resource center for tips on how to get rid of medications — including a list of which ones are safe to flush.
+Check out our online resource center for tips on how to safely throw away or flush certain medications.

 5. Find a routine

 After a major cleaning or organizing session, set a schedule for upkeep.
 It will take less time and make it easier to do a quick pickup.
 That way you’re spending a few minutes each day tidying up, instead of an entire day.
-Taking the effort to stay organized will also make it easier — and less stressful — to invite friends over for dinner or a last-minute get together.
 So, whether it’s cleaning out the fridge every Sunday or loading the dishwasher each night, find a routine that works for you.

 You can also create a less stressful environment by making, and sticking with, a routine in your everyday life.
-For example, you can make your bedroom a sanctuary — and sleep better — by removing electronic devices and going to bed at the same time.
+For example, you can make your bedroom a sanctuary — and sleep better — by removing electronic devices and going to bed at the same time each night.
 Organizing your home can be the first step in organizing other parts of your life.

 Most importantly, having a clean, clutter-free environment can help you reduce stress, improve your mood, and better manage your allergies.
 So, find a way to tidy up that works best for you — and you’ll be on your way to a healthy home.